pixelite-co-nz/pixelite-co-nz.github.io/_posts/2015-07-02-using-snap-svg-for-rich-interactivity.md

 <hr>

-This tutorial doesn't have a whole lot of practicality, but it's will show you the basics.
+This interactive doesn't have a whole lot of real-world practicality, it does have the core functionality you'd need when making your own interactive website elements.

 * Loading an external SVG file
 * Element selection